ayumu-tanaka/Japanese_Economy/README.md

 12:20-
 Campus tour

-- Room 215 on the first floor of the University Building 2 at Aoyama Campus for 9:00–12:30.
+- Venue: Room 215 on the first floor of the University Building 2 at Aoyama Campus.
+Available for 9:00–12:30.
 - The above plan is subject to change.

 - Aoyama Gakuin University.
 [Aoyama Campus](https://www.aoyama.ac.jp/en/outline/aoyama_campus/)